ember-learn/ember-blog/content/ember-released-4-11.md

 Ember Data is the official data persistence library for Ember.js applications.

+Ember Data 4.10, which was not released at the time of the broader Ember 4.10 release, has now been releaed and is essentially a re-release of Ember Data 4.9 with some fixes around`@ember/error` and `@ember/string` deprecations.
+Ember Data 4.11.0 is also a re-release of Ember Data 4.10.
+However, there were several very important fixes shipped in Ember Data 4.11.1, 4.11.2 and 4.11.3 that users should be aware of.

 ### Changes in Ember Data 4.11

 #### Bug Fixes

 Ember Data 4.11 introduced 0 bug fixes.

+Ember Data 4.11.1 introduced 1 important bug fix for a bug around embroider compatability that prevented users from using Ember Data in embroider Ember applications starting in Ember Data 4.8.
+[The fix](https://github.com/emberjs/data/pull/8427) means that Ember apps using Ember Data can also use embroider again!

+Ember Data 4.11.2 introduced [1 bug fix](https://github.com/emberjs/data/pull/8433) that addresses computed chains not updating in EmberData 4.8 and up.

+Ember Data 4.11.3 introduced [1 bug fix](https://github.com/emberjs/data/pull/8439) that addresses an issue around infinite recursion in ember-concurrency and another involving SSR/test memory leaks.

 #### Features